dmculiac/Bayesian-paradigm-and-probabilistic-computing/README.md

 ***

-Questioning what appeared to be evidence or tests about evidence was entrenched in Thomas Bayes belief system.
-His beliefs were not absolute and evidence was summoned to test the strength of those beliefs.
-I have to admit, this is a head scratching exercise.
-While it makes sense on a higher level, when we get into the nuts and bolts, it completely changes how we look at things.
+Questioning what appeared to be evidence or tests about evidence was entrenched in Thomas Bayes' belief system.
+His beliefs were by no means absolute - evidence was summoned to test the strength of those beliefs itself.
+This is a bold message, from the very top, as a principle, to the bottom, the very implementation of it.
+The premise is revolutionary and it challenges how we look at things.
+It questions faith itself.
+And faith in that time was more unassailable as a doctrine than any doctrine today.